Axis-Fi/axis-utils/README.md

-# axis-periphery
+# axis-utils

-This repository contains periphery contracts related to the [Axis system](https://axis.finance/).
+This repository contains utility scripts and contracts related to the [Axis system](https://axis.finance/).
 This includes:

-- Contract interfaces
-- Standard libraries
 - Example scripts (to accompany our [developer guides](https://axis.finance/developer/))
 - TODO: callback salt generation scripts